1988 Cook County, Illinois, elections: Illinois Solidarity

 No candidates ran in the Illinois Solidarity Party primary.

 General election

 Cook County Board of Appeals (special election)

 In the 1988 Cook County Board of Appeals special election, one seat on the board were up for election.
 Due to the death of Harry Semrow, this special election was held to fill the seat he had served on.
 Democrat Joseph Berrios was elected to fill the seat.

 Thomas A. Jaconetty had been appointed to hold the seat until the new commissioner elected in this race would be seated.

 Primaries

 Democratic

 31st Ward committeeman Joseph Berrios, the Democratic Party organization-endorsed candidate, won the Democratic primary.

 Republican

+The Republican Party nominated David R. Wiltse, an attorney who had worked in various positions for the state of Illinois and at the time of the election was a special assistant attorney general representing the Illinois Lottery.
+After losing the general election, Wiltse would remain in that office until 1994.
+In 1993, he began working as the city attorney of Des Plaines, an office he would hold until retiring in 2012.
+Wiltse would later run unsuccessfully for judgeships on the Cook County Circuit Court in 1998 and 2001.

 Illinois Solidarity

 No candidates ran in the Illinois Solidarity Party primary.

 General election

 Water Reclamation District Board

 In the 1988 Metropolitan Water Reclamation District of Greater Chicago election, three of the nine seats on the Metropolitan Water Reclamation District of Greater Chicago board were up for election in an at-large election.
 All three Democratic nominees won.